Deposit return scheme (Scotland): Background

 The Scottish Government proposed a DRS in 2017 which would recycle single use containers made of PET plastic and aluminium to reduce litter and address environmental concerns.
-In May 2019, the Environment Secretary Roseanna Cunningham announced that the scheme would also include glass and that the deposit would be set at 20p.
+In May 2019, the Environment Secretary Roseanna Cunningham announced that the scheme would also include glass and that the deposit has been confirmed at a flat 20p; glass was subsequently removed from the scheme's scope (see § Controversy).
 All shops that sell drinks and also all producers would be required to accept all returned containers and pay deposits back to the consumer.
-The scheme would be administered by a not-for-profit limited company called Circularity Scotland Ltd.
+The scheme was initially to be administered by a not-for-profit limited company called Circularity Scotland Ltd, which subsequently went into administration.
+The scheme is now administered by UK Deposit Management Organisation Limited, trading as Exchange for Change, which was designated as scheme administrator following the Deposit and Return Scheme for Scotland Amendment Regulations 2025, approved by the Scottish Parliament on 18 June 2025.

 After initially being delayed because of the COVID-19 pandemic, implementation of the scheme came under the remit of the office of Minister for Green Skills, Circular Economy and Biodiversity Lorna Slater in August 2021.
 In November of that year, Slater announced a second delay so she could continue to work with producers to "agree a final timescale and clear milestones for delivery".

+In June 2025, Scotland's DRS legislation was amended to align with the framework for England and Northern Ireland, designating Exchange for Change (the trading name of UK Deposit Management Organisation Limited) as scheme administrator, with all nations aligned on a launch date of 1 October 2027; Exchange for Change has confirmed that glass will not be included in the scheme.